Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/react-native-sdk.md

     }
     ```

-A `null` variant `value` means that the user has not been bucketed into a variant.
-You may use the built in **fallback** parameter to provide a variant to return if the store does not contain a variant for the given flag key.
+A `null` variant `value` means that the user hasn't been bucketed into a variant.
+You may use the built in **fallback** parameter to provide a variant to return if the store doesn't contain a variant for the given flag key.

 ```js
 const variant = experiment.variant('<FLAG_KEY>', { value: 'control' });